aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to DOTM" h2="Transform EMAIL to DOTM within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+C++ developers often need to add email conversion features to their applications.
+Email conversion is a process of transforming an email file format into another format.
+This is often done to make the email file more accessible and easier to use.

+<h2>How Aspose.Total Helps for Email to DOTM Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to add email conversion features to their applications.
+The suite includes Aspose.Email for C++ and Aspose.Words for C++.

+Aspose.Email for C++ enables developers to convert EMAIL file format to HTML.
+This makes it easier to view and manipulate the email file.
+Aspose.Words for C++ then allows developers to export HTML to DOTM.
+This makes it easier to use the email file in Microsoft Word.

+By using Aspose.Total for C++, developers can quickly and easily add email conversion features to their applications.
+This makes it easier to view and manipulate email files, as well as export them to other formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}